caklipakli/catalog/README.md

 ## How to run
 The app can be run from the command line using the following commands:

-1. mvn clean install
+0. mvn clean install
+1. java -jar .\target\catalog-0.0.1-SNAPSHOT.jar --> performs tasks 1-7

-2. - java -jar .\target\catalog-0.0.1-SNAPSHOT.jar save --> performs tasks 1-4
+2. java -jar .\target\catalog-0.0.1-SNAPSHOT.jar -t --save --> performs tasks 1-4

-2. - java -jar .\target\catalog-0.0.1-SNAPSHOT.jar report --> performs tasks 5-7
+3. java -jar .\target\catalog-0.0.1-SNAPSHOT.jar -t --report --> performs tasks 5-7

 {Disclaimer:
 The app is not fully functional yet.
 It is still a work in progress.